 The Mediterranean is a semi-enclosed sea1 surrounded by 21 countries2.
 It is characterized by a number of distinctive features with important implications for the conservation and management of fisheries.
 One of these features is the general restraint shown by coastal States in exercising their rights to extend national jurisdiction over waters in the Mediterranean.
-While most States have established territorial waters, few have claimed an Exclusive economic zone (EEZ), a fishing zone or/and prevention of pollution zone extending beyond these waters.
-As a result, with high seas status in the Mediterranean lies much closer.
-The existence of a large area of high seas requires a high level of cooperation between coastal States to ensure the sustainable utilization of fisheries resources and conservation of marine biodiversity.
+While most States have established territorial waters, few have claimed an exclusive economic zone (EEZ), a fishing zone or a prevention of pollution zone extending beyond these waters.
+As a result, the high seas in the Mediterranean lie much closer.
+The existence of a large area of high seas requires a high level of cooperation between coastal States to ensure the sustainable utilization of fisheries resources, and conservation of marine biodiversity.

-After having briefly reviewed the basic principles and rules relating to the establishment of maritime zones as embodied in the United Nations Convention on the Law of the Sea (UNCLOS), this chapter examines the legal status of Mediterranean waters.
+After briefly reviewing the basic principles and rules related to the establishment of maritime zones, as embodied in the United Nations Convention on the Law of the Sea (UNCLOS), this chapter examines the legal status of Mediterranean waters.